Roosevelt River: History and exploration

-Roosevelt later wrote Through the Brazilian Wilderness recounting the adventure.
-After Roosevelt returned doubts were raised on his account of the expedition.
+After Roosevelt returned, doubts were raised on his account of the expedition.
 Roosevelt promptly rebutted them in a public forum in Washington, D.C., sponsored by the National Geographic Society.
-In 1927 British explorer George Miller Dyott led a second trip down the river, independently confirming Roosevelt's discoveries.
+In 1927, British explorer George Miller Dyott led a second trip down the river, independently confirming Roosevelt's discoveries.

 In 1992 a third (modern) expedition was organized, funded, and led by Charles Haskell and Elizabeth McKnight of New Century Conservation Trust, a non-profit environmental education organization in Maine, and sponsored in part by the Theodore Roosevelt Association, the American Museum of Natural History, and the National Wildlife Federation.

 This expedition consisted of a total of twenty persons including professional river guides Joe Willie Jones, Kelley Kalafatich, Jim Slade, and Mike Boyle, photographers Carr Clifton and Mark Greenberg, cinematographer Joe Kaminsky, Haskell's son Charles 'Chip' Haskell Jr. who served as the expedition's communications expert, Brazilian scientists Geraldo Mendes dos Santos and João Ferraz (ichthyologist and pharmacologist), and chiefs Oita Mina and Tatataré of the Cinta Larga tribe whose land borders much of the river.
 The expedition took 33 days to complete the nearly 1000-mile journey.
 While the Roosevelt-Rondon Expedition had to portage almost all of the many rapids on the river with their heavy dugout canoes, the Haskel-McKnight Expedition was able to safely navigate all of the rapids except for one which was portaged.
 Haskell reported that his expedition "found spots chronicled by the original team, saw plants and insects they described, and went down the rapids that crushed the dugout canoes of 1914".
 The expedition members were awarded the Theodore Roosevelt Association's Distinguished Service Medal for their achievement.
-A documentary of the expedition was subsequently produced and aired on PBS called the "New Explorers: The River of Doubt" narrated by Bill Kurtis and Wilford Brimley.
-Since this time, the expedition has inspired others to undergo its challenges such as Materials Scientist Professor Marc A. Meyers, Col Huram Reis, Col Ivan Angonese, and Jeffery Lehmann.
+A documentary of the expedition was subsequently produced and aired on PBS called the New Explorers: The River of Doubt narrated by Bill Kurtis and Wilford Brimley.
+Since this time, the expedition has inspired others to undergo its challenges such as Materials Science Professor Marc A. Meyers, Col. Huram Reis, Col. Ivan Angonese, and Jeffery Lehmann.

 Inhabitants

-The upper reaches of the Roosevelt River are inhabited by the Cinta Larga people, who were first contacted in the 1960s.
+The upper reaches of the Roosevelt River are inhabited by the Cinta Larga people, some of whom the Roosevelt-Rondon Expedition encountered in 1914.
+The Cinta Larga still remain relatively uncontacted today, but several hostile encounters in the early 20th century led to a violent climax in 1963.
+The Massacre at 11th Parallel occurred in November 1963 and resulted in the death of 30 Cinta Larga.

 The Roosevelt Indigenous Reserve (reserva Roosevelt) was created in 1973 and is managed by FUNAI, occupies 2.7 e6ha, and has a population of 1,200.